Selling a House ‘As Is’ in Maryland

 Home location considerations

-The disclosure form closes by asking the seller if there are any other material defects, including latent defects, affecting the physical condition of the property.
+The disclosure form closes by asking the seller if there are any other material defects, including latent defects.
+Latent defects refer to hidden material issues in a property that a buyer wouldn’t reasonably detect through careful visual inspection and that pose a direct threat to the health or safety of the buyer or anyone occupying the property.

 For the disclaimer portion of the form, you simply need to specify whether you have knowledge of any defects, and then provide a brief explanation in the space provided.